apt

 sudo apt install exfat-fuse exfat-utils ntfs-3g # interoperability for external drives

-If you have encrypted and LVM layers on your disk there are a lot of steps to migrate disks.
-The official magical incantation is quite long, and include some surprising orderings.
+If I have encrypted and LVM layers on your disk, migration is a many-stage process.
+The official magical incantation is quite long, and includes some surprising orderings.
 To reinstall grub there are some standard steps, but for encrypted drives there are some extras to get the boot partition in place.
+YMMV.

 mount /dev/sdXY /mnt